Unwiring & Rewiring Your Brain: Sensitization and Hypofrontality

 Compared to other primates, humans possess a well developed prefrontal region.
 In charge of abstract thinking and analysis, it is also responsible for regulating behavior.
 This includes mediating conflicting thoughts, making choices between right and wrong, and predicting the probable outcomes of actions or events.
 This brain area also governs social control, such as suppressing emotional or sexual urges.
 Since the prefrontal cortex is the brain center responsible for taking in data through the body's senses and deciding on actions, it is most strongly implicated in human qualities like consciousness, general intelligence, and personality.

-The tasks our prefrontal lobes perform are referred to as executive functions:
+The tasks our prefrontal cortex perform are referred to as executive functions:

 - Abstract thinking